The Rise of Citizen Data Science

 Shortage of data scientists

 Yet for most companies, hiring exponentially more data scientists (who are not only expensive, but infamously difficult to find, hire, and keep on staff) is out of the question.
-According to QuantHub research, in 2020 the data scientist job positions are three times more than this job research.
+According to a QuantHub research, in 2020 the data scientist job positions are three times more than during this job research.

 Data scientist skills are not replicable